lclh813/Time_Series_Analysis/README.md

 <br>

 > **3.1.2.
 Determine the Coefficients of the Model**
-- If the coefficient estimate of the corresponding lag is ***less than twice of its standard error*** away from zero, it is implied that the autocorrelation at the given lag may not be significant and the elimination of the lag period should be considered.
+- If the coefficient estimate of the corresponding lag is ***less than twice of its standard error*** away from zero, it is implied that the autocorrelation at the given lag may not be statistically significant and the elimination of the lag period should be considered.
 - Tool: ```Standard Error```

 > **3.1.3.
 Grid Search**